katzwebservices/dsidxpress/readme.txt

 *Note: If you're searching for idx press, idxpress, ds idxpress, id xpress, or id express, this is the plugin you're probably looking for.*

 == Changelog ==

+= 2.0.38 =
+* Visual fixes on Recent Properties widget
+* Hid some options in admin unavailable to Lite users
+* Bumped compatibility to WordPress v3.7

 = 2.0.37 =
 * Minor shortcode fixes